 Recovery of Remains

 The entire crew was officially declared dead the day of the mission.
-After the recovery of remains, the entire crew, including the RAAF crew member were permanently buried at Jefferson Barracks National Cemetery in group burial section 84, sites 403-405.
-Burtis also has a memorial marker at Allentown Methodist Cemetery in Allentown, NJ.
+The American crew members earned the Purple Heart, posthumously.
+On November 7, 1951 the entire crew, including the RAAF crew member were permanently buried at Jefferson Barracks National Cemetery in group burial at section 84 sites 403, 404 and 405.

 Sidney Bossuk (nephew of Sidney S. Bossuk)

 "I am the nephew of 2nd Lt Sydney Bossuk.
 I was named after my late Uncle."

 Don Casey (cousin of James Burke):

 "James Burke (whom everyone in the family knew as Seamus, the Irish for James), is a first cousin of mine."

 Liam MacKay (grandson of Sgt William A. Mackay):

 ArmyAirForces.com forum posting by Liam MacKay, January 2006 (please contact us if you read this)

 "I am trying to track down info on aircraft B17F 41-24543 of the 43rd group/63rd squadron.
 It may have been called "Pluto 2".
 My grandfather was a radar operator/gunner on this aircraft.
 It failed to return from a mission over rabaul around 1943.
 The wreck was located some years later by a local in the mountains near rabaul.
 We are planning a visit to the wreck site and would like to gather as much information as possible about the aircraft/crew/circumstances of its loss etc."